mauho/PCP-Vertiefung-Python/README.md

 Duck Typing is a concept related to dynamic typing.
 The type of object is less important than the method and attributes that define it.
 Duck Typing only checks whether a particular method or attribute is present.
+If it is not present it throws a AttributeError.

 ```python
 class Casino: